Tourism data shows recreational sports are becoming an integral part of travel plans, with running trips among the top choices.

 The 2025 TCS Sydney Marathon will take place on Sunday, 31 August, with 35,000 participants expected, setting another record for Australia’s largest-ever marathon.

-It promises to showcase the vibrant atmosphere, energy and excitement that makes Sydney a must-visit destination on the global marathon calendar.
+Runners from more than 100 different nations will descend on the Harbour City, with the event showcasing the vibrant atmosphere, energy and excitement that make Sydney a must-visit destination on the global marathon calendar.

-Sydney Marathon was announced in late 2024 as an Abbott World Marathon Major event, elevating it to the pinnacle of global marathons.
+Sydney Marathon became an Abbott World Marathon Major event in late 2024, elevating it to the pinnacle of global marathons.

 The achievement positions Sydney alongside the world’s largest and most renowned marathons, including the Tokyo, Boston, London, Berlin, Chicago and New York City Marathons.